 The "Augustinian Order" is a rather motley assortment of religious associations rather than a clear cut single entity, all of them tracing their origin to St Augustine and his rule of life, or regula in Latin.
 That's what it literally is to be regular -- you live under a regula, or rule.
 Readers here may have heard of one such Augustinian.
 Guy named Martin Luther.
 Anyway, in the Augustinian Order but not the church as a whole there was, besides the observance of the feast of St Augustine on 28 August, another one whose focus was his conversion to Christianity, which conversion in turn influenced the entire church.

-This Augustinian feast, the Feast of the Conversion of St Augustine, was/is celebrated on 5 May.
-So they celebrated the single biggest human factor in bringing about that conversion, the example and prayers of his mother, St Monica, the day before, 4 May.
-The Conversion feast never did make it into the overall Roman Calendar, and when St Monica's did, since her date of death is not known, the traditional Augustinian date was retained, 4 May.
+This Augustinian feast, the Feast of the Conversion of St Augustine, was and still is celebrated on 5 May.
+So they celebrated the single biggest human factor in bringing about that conversion, the example and prayers of his mother, St Monica, on the day before, 4 May.
+The Conversion feast never did make it into the overall Roman Calendar, but when St Monica's did, since her date of death is not known, the traditional Augustinian date was retained, 4 May.
 Simple.

-And retained in the Lutheran Reformation for centuries.
-Until the Revolution.
-Er, Vatican II.
+And was retained in the Lutheran Reformation for centuries.
+Until the Revolution, er, Vatican II.